 All of that collective data — spam reports, performance, etc. — results in one thing: your sender's reputation.
 A purchased list can quickly make it difficult for you to send messages with any success, and once your sender reputation is damaged, it’s difficult to get back on track.

 Control Your Data and Send with Safety

-Owning first-generation data means you’ve collected subscribers via subscription — so they know what they’re signed up for and they’ve opted in to receiving your mailings.
+Owning first-generation data means you’ve collected subscribers via subscription — so they know what they've signed up for and they’ve opted into receiving your mailings.
 Typically, first-generation data is collected via a website or form, but could also be gathered at a trade show, in a meeting, at the end of a retail transaction and so on.
 The collector is most often the sender — and because the subscribers know what type of information they’ll receive, the results are often improved exponentially.

-When users have opted in to your list, it’s dramatically less likely that they’re report your content and marketing messages as spam — helping you to avoid ISP filters and flags.
+When users have opted into your list, it’s dramatically less likely that they report your content and marketing messages as spam — helping you to avoid ISP filters and flags.
 Their acceptance of your email messages improves your sender reputation with each delivery, making it easier for you to reach inboxes and engage subscribers consistently.

 Because you know what type of content the subscribers expect, monetizing first-generation data is also easier and more successful.
 You can choose to send offer categories that align with the topics or vertical of the content you typically deliver.
 This alignment in interests drives open and click-through rates, ultimately improving PPCs and increasing your return.

 To get started building an email list of first-generation data, you should look first at your website or blog.
 Consider adding a very simple form to “Join our newsletter” or “Get our updates.”
 Keep in mind that wherever your form appears, it’s likely that your subscriber will expect similar content to be delivered to their inbox.
 These things should align so that you are sending exactly what your subscriber is expecting.